 If you receive taxable state benefits

-Send a photocopy of your P60 or P60U, or a letter from the Department for Work and Pensions confirming how much money you received.
+Submit a copy of your P60 or P60U, or a letter from the Department for Work and Pensions confirming how much money you received.

 If you’ve got no income sources

-If you and your partner both have no income, you’ll need to confirm how you supported yourself financially and send evidence of this, such as photocopies of your bank statements.
+If you and your partner both have no income, you’ll need to confirm how you supported yourself financially and provide evidence of this, such as copies of your bank statements.

 If you receive income from savings or investments

-Send a photocopy of your bank statements or a copy of your full finalised tax return.
+Submit a copy of your bank statements or a copy of your full finalised tax return.

 1 Check if you’re eligible